 - Purcell, K, Elias, P., Atfield, G. and Kispeter, E. (2021) What a difference a year makes: the impact of Covid 19 on graduate careers.
 Coventry: Institute for Employment Research, University of Warwick.

 - Green, A., Owen, D., Atfield, G., Baldauf, B., Bramley, G. and Kispeter, E. (2020).
 Employer decision-making around skill shortages, employee shortages and migration: Literature Review.
 Birmingham and Coventry: City-REDI, University of Birmingham, and Institute for Employment Research, University of Warwick.

-- Kispeter, E. (2019) What digital skills do adults need to succeed in the workplace now and in the next 10 years?, London, Department for Digital, Culture, Media and Sport.
+- Kispeter, E. (2019) What digital skills do adults need to succeed in the workplace now and in the next 10 yearsLink opens in a new window?, London, Department for Digital, Culture, Media and Sport.